 Step 8 – Let coating set for at least 30 minutes, then enjoy!

 - Using a food processor, add Oreo cookies.
-Pulse until cookies become a fine crumble.
+Pulse until cookies become a fine crumble.18 Oreos

-- Add cream cheese to food processor and pulse until combined.
+- Add cream cheese to food processor and pulse until combined.4 ounces cream cheese

 - Transfer Oreo mixture to a bowl, then wrap the bowl with a piece of plastic wrap.
 Transfer bowl to the refrigerator and chill until mixture is easy to scoop and can hold a shape, anywhere from 15 minutes to 1 hour.

-- When ready to work, prepare your work area by having a baking sheet or plate covered with parchment paper nearby for the rolled truffles.
-Also, have plenty of wet cloths or paper towels handy.
+- When ready to work, prepare your work area by having a baking sheet or plate lined with parchment paper nearby for the rolled truffles.
+Have plenty of wet cloths or paper towels handy for cleanup.
 Bring Oreo truffle mixture out from the freezer, then use a spoon (or cookie scoop or ice cream scoop) to scrape out about 1 tablespoon of dough.
 Roll the mixture between your hands to form a ball, then place the finished ball on the nearby baking sheet.
 Repeat this step until all the mixture has been used.

 - Transfer rolled truffles to the freezer and allow to chill for 30 minutes.

 - When ready to decorate, add candy melts to a microwave-safe bowl.
 Microwave for 30 second intervals, stirring in between, until candy is smooth.
-Also place your chosen toppings (sprinkles, chopped nuts, cocoa powder, etc) into small bowls.
+Also place your chosen toppings (sprinkles, chopped nuts, cocoa powder, etc) into small bowls.8 ounces candy melts